PeronGH/CPT107-Revision/Revision_Notes.md

 ### Brief Description

 * **Natural numbers**: These are the numbers that we use to count things.
-They are also known as the counting numbers and are denoted by the symbol N. The natural numbers are 1, 2, 3, 4, 5, 6, etc.
+They are also known as the counting numbers and are denoted by the symbol **N**.
+The natural numbers are 1, 2, 3, 4, 5, 6, etc.
 * **Integers**: These are the numbers that include the natural numbers, their negatives, and zero.
-They are denoted by the symbol Z. The integers are ..., -3, -2, -1, 0, 1, 2, 3, ...
+They are denoted by the symbol **Z**.
+The integers are ..., -3, -2, -1, 0, 1, 2, 3, ...
 * **Rational numbers**: These are numbers that can be expressed as the ratio of two integers.
-They are denoted by the symbol Q. Examples of rational numbers include 1/2, 3/4, 5/6, etc.
+They are denoted by the symbol **Q**.
+Examples of rational numbers include 1/2, 3/4, 5/6, etc.
 * **Real numbers**: These are numbers that can be represented on a number line.
 They include all of the rational numbers as well as some numbers that cannot be expressed as the ratio of two integers (such as the square root of 2 or pi).
-They are denoted by the symbol R.
+They are denoted by the symbol **R**.
 * **Prime numbers**: These are numbers that are divisible only by 1 and themselves.
 The first few prime numbers are 2, 3, 5, 7, 11, etc.
 * **Even numbers**: These are numbers that are divisible by 2.
 Examples of even numbers include 2, 4, 6, 8, 10, etc.
 * **Odd numbers**: These are numbers that are not divisible by 2.
 Examples of odd numbers include 1, 3, 5, 7, 9, etc.